Infant Toddler Teacher

 • Uphold the School’s Core Values.

-• Demonstrate professionalism, tact and an unwavering positive attitude.
+• Demonstrate professionalism, tack and an unwavering positive attitude.

 • Stay up to date on industry standards, trends, developments and legal updates.